Jvanrhijn/lpinterface/CONTRIBUTING.md

 ### Error handling

 Don't use exceptions, since most solver backends also don't.
-Instead, return error codes.
-Use enum classes to define error types, never plain enums.
+To avoid making too much of a C-like API, we will use [tl::expected](https://github.com/TartanLlama/expected) to return error values. tl::expected is essentially the same as std::experimental::expected, but with some functional extensions similar to Rust's Result<T, E>.